galafis/Customer-Behavior-Analytics/README.md

 ## 🇬🇧 English

+### Project Overview
+This project, developed by Gabriel Demetrios Lafis, focuses on in-depth customer behavior analysis using purchase data.
+The goal is to identify consumption patterns, effectively segment customers, and predict churn to optimize retention strategies.
+By applying RFM (Recency, Frequency, Monetary) analysis techniques and machine learning algorithms, the project offers actionable insights that enable businesses to make data-driven decisions to improve customer experience and drive growth.

 ### Description
 This project aims to analyze customer behavior using purchase data to identify patterns, segment customers, and predict churn.
 It utilizes RFM (Recency, Frequency, Monetary) analysis and machine learning techniques to provide actionable insights.